The Way International: Abortion

 In contrast to Evangelical, Orthodox and Catholic Christians, The Way teaches that abortion is not murder as a fetus does not have "breath life" and therefore does not have its "living soul" until it takes its first breath when born.

 Smoking and drinking

 Unlike some Bible-based Christian sects, The Way is tolerant of smoking and drinking.
 They recommend a "two drink" limit for leaders, and those participating as active Way Corps do not use any tobacco products.

 Homosexuality

 The Way believes that homosexuality is not God's design and agrees with many Christian organizations on this position (Baptist, Roman Catholic, Evangelical Protestant, Pentecostal, Jehovah's Witnesses, Seventh-day Adventist, etc.).
 They reject the idea that homosexuality is genetically determined and believe that it is a person's free-willed choice.
 The Way derives its teaching through Biblical sources such as Romans 1:27 and Leviticus 18:22 in the King James Bible that "Thou shall not lie with mankind, as with womankind: it is abomination".
 If homosexuality were genetically determined then a homosexual would be destined by God to a lifetime of error and sin.

-Controversy
+Controversies

+Cult allegations in the 1980s-1990s

+According to sociologist J. Gordon Melton, "In the 1980s The Way International was widely denounced as a cult that 'brainwashed' its youthful converts, and opponents of the group made many attempts to draw away members through 'deprogramming'."
+On the World Religions and Spirituality Project website, sociologist David G. Bromley states that, at one point, The Way experienced more deprogrammings than the Unification Church.
+Criticisms included unquestioning obedience, "controlling doctrine, lifestyle choices, and even personal relationships.
+Former insiders describe an environment of fear, manipulation, and authoritarian oversight, all framed as divine guidance".
+In the 1988 book Combatting Cult Mind Control by American mental health counselor and researcher of new religious movements and cults Steven Hassan, a former member criticizes The Way for being a cult which lies on the authenticity of Wierwille's doctorate, uses speaking in tongues to block free thinking, underlines the Devil's power to generate fear and total obedience, and claims to be the only one to teach the biblical Truth, thus displaying elitism and paranoia among members.
+The French Commission on Cults registered The Way International as a cult in its 1995 report (see Governmental lists of cults and sects), under the name "La voie internationale", and stated it had between 50 and 500 followers in France.
+However, on 27 May 2005, the 1995 annex of the French report and cult classifications were officially cancelled and invalidated by the Jean-Pierre Raffarin's circulaire.